conscott/regtest_spammer/README.md

 spam.py -h

 optional arguments:
-  -h, --help          show this help message and exit --chain CHAIN       Choose fork: "BTC", "BCH", or "BSV" (default: "BTC") --feerate FEERATE   Chose fee-rate for spam in sat/byte (default: 1) --live              If supplied, will submit spam to local bitcoin node, rather than regtest nodes --only_consolidate  Only consolidate entire balance back into 1 UTXO.
+  -h, --help               show this help message and exit --chain CHAIN            Choose fork: "BTC", "BCH", or "BSV" (default: "BTC") --feerate FEERATE        Chose fee-rate for spam in sat/byte (default: 1) --numthreads NUMTHREADS  Chose the number of spam threads (default: 4) --datadir DATADIR        Set if custom datadir should be used --live                   If supplied, will submit spam to local bitcoin node, rather than regtest nodes --only_consolidate       Only consolidate entire balance back into 1 UTXO.
 This can be called after spamming.
   --only_split             Only Split balance into many UTXOs.
   --only_spam              Start spamming on all existing UTXOs.
 ```